AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.3.Backstory.md

 - [ ] When (Lance) armed with the bow & arrow, he cannot block, only adeptly dodge (e.g., roll), or parry.
 - [ ] Use the Unreal Engine Take Recorder to cache blend-space animations as animation montages which support anim-notifies and other gameplay tags.
 - [ ] During gameplay, the player camera culls occluding, non-perimeter-bounding structures which hinder the user's ability to control Lance.
+- [ ] Use AI to make the Situational Combat (SC) between Lance and NPCs more smooth and elegant

 ## Notes